khaledallen/blog-archived/content/_index.md

 ## What's here

 - Blog: New writings and ideas
+- Projects: Ongoing stuff I'm working on and iterating on
 - Archive: Old writings and ideas
-- Projects: Ongoing stuff I'm working on and iterating on
+- Daybook: Scratch notes that aren't yet associated with a project

 {{< bootstrap-blockquote author="Dick Guindon" >}}
 Writing is nature's way of letting you know how sloppy your thinking is.